ihjacobs925/react_es6_global/11-film-3-unidirectional.md

 Since you aren't doing anything with these props yet, nothing should change.

 ### Task 2: Move the `Fave` Event Handler up the Component Tree

-When a user favorites a film, that information needs to be shared with the rest of your components.
+-----------------------> TODO: EXPLAIN WHY FILMDETAILS NEEDS FAVES OR A BETTER EXPLAINATION FOR WHY WE'RE MOVING IT UP TO APP When a user favorites a film, that information needs to be shared with the rest of your components.
 - For example, `FilmListing` needs to know which films are favorites to enable the filter.